 Generally, when performing mediation, routing and enrichment services and incorporating security policies to web services or other devices, a middleware tool such as ESB is your ideal solution.

-WSO2 ESB as a solution for the full integration of services
+What is WSO2 ESB?
+The solution for the full integration of services

 WSO2 ESB is a fast, lightweight and flexible service bus; it is 100% free software and distributed under the Apache Software 2.0 License – one of the friendliest licenses for businesses in existence nowadays.